gkk-dev-ops/components-collection/README.md

 ## Adding components
-To add new one to the gallery you need to go to the `/src/App.vue` register new component by appending `component` and `returned data`
+To add new one to the gallery you need to go to the `/src/App.vue` register new component by appending `component`.

 ```JS
 export default {